rubyfu/RubyFu/module_0x4__network_kungfu/dns_spoofing.md

 * We need to make sure this packet is a DNS query
 * We need to get the queried/requested domain
     * We need to know the domain length
-    * Get the domain then append dot or top domain
+    * We need to get the FQDN
 * Replace the requested domain with any domain we want
 * Re inject the packet into victim connection